 Yes.
 A citation for driving without insurance confirms the other driver was uninsured, which is exactly the trigger for a UM claim.
 Your carrier will typically want to see the police report and the citation as part of the claims process, but those documents support your claim rather than complicate it.

-What if the at-fault driver had some insurance but not enough to cover my bills?
+What if the other driver’s insurance isn’t enough to cover my bills?

 That is the purpose of underinsured motorist (UIM) coverage.
 If the other driver carried a $25,000 liability limit and your medical bills alone exceed $80,000, your UIM coverage can pay the difference up to your UIM policy limits.
 The calculation typically looks at your UIM limit minus the at-fault driver’s liability limit to determine available UIM coverage, though the exact calculation method varies by policy.